google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

 Warning: Direct access to the camera is a powerful feature.
 It requires consent from the user, and your site MUST be on a secure origin (HTTPS).

-When you call `getUserMedia`, you need to pass in an object that describes what kind of media you want.
+When you call `getUserMedia()`, you need to pass in an object that describes what kind of media you want.
 These choices are called constraints.
 There are a several possible constraints, covering things like whether you prefer a front- or rear-facing camera, whether you want audio, and your preferred resolution for the stream.

-To get data from the camera, however, we need just one constraint, and that is `video: true`.
+To get data from the camera, however, you need just one constraint, and that is `video: true`.

-If successful the API will return a `MediaStream` that contains data from the camera, and we can then either attach it to a `<video>` element and play it to show a real time preview, or attach it to a `<canvas>` to get a snapshot.
+If successful the API will return a `MediaStream` that contains data from the camera, and you can then either attach it to a `<video>` element and play it to show a real time preview, or attach it to a `<canvas>` to get a snapshot.